WebCrew/CODEIT-IDE/README.md

 # INFORMATION

-##  Attention: due to lack of time and some new projects, I will not continue to supervise this project or provide updates.
-It is now up to the community to keep it up to date.
-Thank you for your understanding.

 CODEIT is a simple IDE to handle Javascript, HTML, PHP , CSS, XML, LESS, SQL, MD and allows you to develop HTML5 applications directly online in Your browser (best use with Google Chrome).

 Thanks to the Codemirror library developed by Marijn Haverbeke (codemirror.net)